FlyingWorkshop/market-design/_sources/book/multi-unit-auctions-with-matching.md

 ### Example: Cubicle Assignment

 Say we are tasked with assigning cubicles to economics graduate students.
-To find an effecient assignment without prices or money, we can assign random numbers (RSD).
+To find an efficient assignment without prices or money, we can assign random numbers (RSD).
 The assignment is Pareto efficient for any random order, so there are many Pareto efficient assignments!
 Adding money changes things.

 #### Questions